t-muthuri/building-permit-cost-calculator-be/README.md

 # To research on
 * [] setting up mysql and django
 * [] what is jazzmin

+# To investigate / refine
+The cost of production and the size of the project should be a positive integer.
+The data should not accept any negative integers.

 # Notes
 [Setting up Docker and CircleCI](https://circleci.com/blog/continuous-integration-for-django-projects/)